chimericdream/worldofpannotia.com/src/_base_classes/druid.md

     additionalInfo: |
       #### Ex-Druids

       A druid who ceases to revere nature, changes to a prohibited alignment, or teaches the Druidic language to a nondruid loses all spells and druid abilities (including her animal companion, but not including weapon, armor, and shield proficiencies).
-She cannot thereafter gain levels as a druid until she atones (see the _atonement_ spell description).
+She cannot thereafter gain levels as a druid until she atones (see the {% spell_link atonement %} spell description).

       #### The Druid's Animal Companion